Mrs Bentzien

 Religious Education

 RE is taught on a Monday afternoon by Mrs Franklin.
-The children will be learning about the Christian Church with a focus on Christian values and our own school ethos.
+The children will be learning about Easter and Salvation.

 My Happy Mind